 While some hoteliers may hesitate at the thought of guests serving themselves, many travelers prefer it that way.
 In a recent Skift survey of over 5,000 consumers, 73% of respondents said they would be more likely to stay at a hotel that offers self-service technology that minimizes contact with staff and other guests.

-The rise of self-service solutions within the hospitality industry has obliged lodging operators and hotel managers to rethink their approach to guest service.
+The rise of self-service solutions within the hospitality industry has prompted lodging operators and hotel managers to rethink their approach to guest service.
 When is it appropriate to automate services, and when should services be provided by an employee?
-Here we explore the pros and cons of hotel self-service and share leading technologies and strategies for successful implementation.
+Here we explore the pros and cons of hotel self-service and share leading solutions and strategies for balancing technology with human hospitality.

 What is self-service in hotels?